Trent Frederic: Boston Bruins (2018–2025)

 Frederic's contract with the Bruins started during the 2018–19 season, but he was able to finish out the 2017–18 season with the Providence Bruins, Boston's American Hockey League (AHL) affiliate, on an amateur tryout contract.
 He played in 13 regular season games for Providence, recording five goals and eight points in the process, and contributed an additional assist in three postseason games.

-The offseason departure of Riley Nash to the Columbus Blue Jackets left the Bruins' third-line center position open for the season, and Frederic entered training camp in contention with Jack Studnicka and Jakob Forsbacka Karlsson for the role.
+The off-deason departure of Riley Nash to the Columbus Blue Jackets left the Bruins' third-line center position open for the 2018–19 season, and Frederic entered training camp in contention with Jack Studnicka and Jakob Forsbacka Karlsson for the role.
 Veterans David Backes and Sean Kuraly were ultimately awarded the job, while Frederic and his competitors were sent back to Providence.
 Ultimately, however, the third-line center became a rotating position, and Frederic was called up from Providence on January 29 to try out the role.
 He made his NHL debut that night, skating alongside his childhood hero Backes, and received a five-minute major penalty for fighting with Winnipeg Jets forward Brandon Tanev.
 After 11 scoreless games for Boston, Frederic was sent back down to Providence on February 22, shortly before the trading deadline, in order to clear salary cap space for new acquisition Charlie Coyle.
 Ultimately, Frederic played in 15 NHL games during the 2018–19 season, with no goals or assists in any of them, but had 14 goals and 25 points in 55 games with Providence.